serenity-is/Serenity/README.md

 You can also install it directly from Visual Studio, by entering File -> New -> Project -> Online and searching for *SERENE*.

-The default application sample has two projects (common for Serenity applications).
-One for server side (Serene.Web) and another one for script side (Serene.Script).
-The script project looks like a .NET project but it actually generates javascript code (using Saltarelle Compiler).

 Please read documentation at https://volkanceylan.gitbooks.io/serenity-guide for step-by-step tutorials.

 ## Support / Spread the Word